technospreads/eks-infra-terraform/README.md

 - awscli
 - kubectl

+### Update the variable ec2_ssh_key with your public key for your server access
+ec2_ssh_key - ssh key in file variables.tf

 ## Building Microserivce Platform - EKS:
 → make sure you are configuring aws cli before you start